pbiradar677/namaste-react/readme.md

 # what is crossorigin

 > The HTML <script> crossorigin Attribute is used for loading an external script into their domain from a third party server or another domain with the support of HTTP CORS Request.
 This attribute is used to protect sensitive information from the third party when fetching out the results

+# What is NPM

+> NPM does not stand of Node Package Manager but it manages the node package

+# What is package.json

+> package.json is a configuration file for the node package manager

+# What is Bundler

+> It is help to bundle all html,css, and js files together and minified them into a single file before it can be send to the production

+# what is tilde(~) and caret(^)

+> ~version “Approximately equivalent to version”, will update you to all future patch versions, without incrementing the minor version. ~1.2.3 will use releases from 1.2.3 to <1.3.0.

+^version “Compatible with version”, will update you to all future minor/patch versions, without incrementing the major version. ^1.2.3 will use releases from 1.2.3 to <2.0.0.